Personal, Professional, & Spiritual Guidance

 Our Coaches & Spiritual Directors are for leaders and participants in our Thriving Leadership Formation Cohort Groups (past and present) and Executive Skills for Church Leaders program only.

 It is important to us that you choose the Coach or Spiritual Director you want to connect with.
 We know each person seeking these resources come with different experiences, hopes, and needs.
 We invite you to take a deep breath to center yourself, pray, and then review the information about each Coach and/or Spiritual Director.
 Listen to your body, see what surfaces as you read, listen, and engage with the bio’s below.
 Let the Holy Spirit lead you.
 Thank you for your interest, and for journeying with us to see how the possibility of a Coach or Spiritual Director coming alongside you in life and ministry helps you thrive.

 If you are interested, we encourage you to follow the instructions below on how to “connect” with a Spiritual Director or Coach as soon as possible.
 Space is limited, due to the budget for this program.
-Please note that we plan to offer additional opportunities to connect with Coaches & Spiritual Directors this fall.

 Once you have reviewed the information below and chosen who you would like to partner with, click the Coach or Spiritual Director’s Connect button.
 This will bring you to their Intake Form – completing this form is the first step in ensuring a spot in this program.
 Once you have completed this form, the Coach or Spiritual Director will reach out to you to coordinate plans moving forward.

 All sessions will be held via an online platform (ie. Zoom, GoogleHangout).
 You will work directly with your Coach or Spiritual Director to coordinate the time and frequency of your sessions.